-Shelties aren’t the most expensive dog to buy, but beware of a too-cheap puppy.
-That can be the sign that you’re dealing with a puppy mill or backyard breeder.
+Shelties aren’t the most expensive dog to buy but beware of a too-cheap puppy.
+That can be a sign that you’re dealing with a puppy mill or backyard breeder.
 Not only are these operations unethical, but dogs from these facilities also tend to have more health problems, drastically increasing your overall costs.

 Initial Setup and Supplies

 It’s hard to put an exact figure on how much you’ll need to spend out of the gate on your Shetland Sheepdog.
 Those costs will depend on whether your dog needs any expensive medical care and how much you’re willing to splurge on supplies.

 If you adopt your dog from a shelter or rescue group (or certain breeders), some of the pricey medical procedures may have already been performed, possibly at a steep discount.
 If you’re paying out of pocket, though, a healthy dog will be much cheaper than one with medical issues.